Grand Teton and Yellowstone National Parks landscape

 The Best Plan: Do Both

 Here’s the thing.
 These parks are an hour apart.
 The south entrance of Yellowstone connects directly to the north end of Grand Teton via the John D. Rockefeller Jr. Memorial Parkway.
 You drive from one into the other without even realizing it.
+The transition is seamless and the scenery doesn’t take a break.

 If you have a week, here’s what I’d do.

 Days 1-2 in Grand Teton.
 Get the mountain views, do Cascade Canyon, watch sunrise at Schwabacher Landing.
 Float the Snake River if you’re feeling it.
+Have dinner in Jackson.
+The early days in the Tetons let you ease into the trip with concentrated beauty before the sprawl of Yellowstone.

 Day 7 as a buffer.
 Go back to whichever park grabbed you more.
 For me that’s always the Tetons.
+One more sunrise at Schwabacher Landing.
+One more walk along the shore of Jenny Lake.
+The mountains never look the same way twice.

 Best Time to Visit Both Parks

 Late June through September works for both parks.
 July and August are peak season with the biggest crowds and highest prices.
+Expect full parking lots by 9am at major trailheads.

 Final Verdict

 But Yellowstone is more important.
 It’s unlike anywhere else on earth.
 The geothermal features alone justify the trip.
 Add in the wildlife and the sheer scale and you have a park that deserves every bit of its fame.
+It changed the way America thinks about wild places.